• Skip to primary navigation

 Instructions

-1. Place the yeast and milk in a bowl and allow to dissolve for 3 minutes.
+• Place the yeast, milk and water in a bowl and allow to dissolve for 3 minutes.

-2. Once bubbling, add the flour, sugar and egg and beat on low until you have formed your dough.
+• Once bubbling, add the flour, honey, sugar, egg and salt and beat on low until you haveย formed your dough.

-4. On a low setting with your mixer, add in 1 cube of butter or 2 (if your cubes are small, no more than 10 grams or ⅔ tablespoon of butter at a time) and incorporate until you cannot see any butter remnants in your dough.
+• On a low setting with your mixer, add in 1 cube of butter or 2 (if your cubes are small, no more than 10 grams or โ…” tablespoon of butter at a time) and incorporate until you cannot see any butter remnants in your dough.

-5. Continue by adding another piece of butter and mixing until it is fully incorporated into your dough.
+• Continue by repeating with pieces of butter and mixing until it is fully incorporated into your dough.

 Notes